Filter Vs. Strainers: What Is the Difference

 Strainers block larger particles or debris from passing through a system or entering downstream equipment.
 They are typically designed with a coarse mesh or perforated screen sized to capture the larger particles while allowing the fluid to pass through.

-For example, in a plumbing system, a strainer might be installed in a water line to prevent larger particles of debris, such as rust or sand, from entering the piping and causing damage to downstream equipment such as valves, meters, or pumps.
-The strainer will typically be designed with a mesh or screen sized to capture the expected particles without significantly impeding the water flow.
+For example, in a plumbing system, a strainer may be installed in a water line to prevent larger particles of debris, such as rust or sand, from entering the piping and causing damage to downstream equipment, including valves, meters, or pumps.
+The strainer will typically be designed with a mesh or screen sized to capture the expected particles without significantly impeding the flow of water.

 The effectiveness of a strainer depends on its design, the size and shape of the particles being captured, and the flow rate of the fluid.
 Over time, a strainer can become clogged with captured debris, reducing its effectiveness and increasing the pressure drop across the strainer.
-Yet, to maintain the strainer’s effectiveness, it must be periodically cleaned or replaced.
+However, to maintain the strainer’s effectiveness, it must be cleaned or replaced periodically.

 Strainer Mesh Guide